devops-actions/github-action-load-available-actions/Coding.md

     process.env.GITHUB_USER='rajbos'
 ```

+All development is currently done using unit tests.
+Changing this to be able to run the javascripts part locally to make development easier would be a great step.

 # Publishing
 Publishing a new version is done through Git Tags.
 You can add a tag by calling the shell command below.
 The `-m` option is for the message that annotates the tag.